ali-tm-amin/eng99_IaC_Ansible/README.md

 step 6: run the provisioning file `./controller_config.sh`

-Step7: from the controller run update and upgrade `ansible all -a "sudo apt-get update -y"` from controller vm `ansible all -a "sudo apt-get upgrade -y"` from controller vm
+Step7: from the controller run update and upgrade `sudo ansible all -a "sudo apt update -y"` from controller vm `sudo ansible all -a "sudo apt upgrade -y"` from controller vm

 ## Ansible playbook
 - Playbooks are reusable